 If you would cruise the River Rhine in the eighth and ninth centuries, chances are you would bump into Frisian tradesmen all the time, until the moment you would get fed up with them.
-You would encounter these men in Xanten, Duisburg, Cologne, Worms, Mainz, and Strasbourg, often with their own Frisian business quarters.
+You would encounter these crude men in Xanten, Duisburg, Cologne, Worms, Mainz, and Strasbourg, often with their own Frisian business quarters.
 In Mainz, they even had the best quarters in town, near the river docks (Van der Tuuk 2013).
 Friesenplatz square in modern Cologne also reminds us of their former omnipresence.
-Raw, unmannered businessmen, always shouting and always in a hurry.
+Raw, unmannered businessmen, always shouting and always in a hurry, we imagine.
 Most of them were christened only in name, whereas the entire Frankish Rhineland was god-fearing.
-Being both 'trader and minister,' as the culture of their successors of the Dutch Republic in the seventeenth century would be characterized.
+Being both 'trader and minister', as the culture of their successors of the Dutch Republic in the seventeenth century would be characterized.

 Much has changed since the Early Middle Ages.
-Now we follow hip female Rhine skippers on Instagram like Iris Dijs and Liana Engibarjan.
-Steering ships all by themselves that have a loading capacity of over 600,000 kilograms.
+Now we follow on social media hip female Rhine skippers like Iris Dijs, Bianka Rössler, and Liana Engibarjan.
+Steering the huge riverboats all by themselves, because no crew is needed anymore.
+Nothing reckless about that anymore.

 Legends of the Lorelei

 For example.
-It was the Devil that appreciated the splendour of the River Rhine and the Lorelei Rock too.
+It was the Devil that appreciated the splendour of the River Rhine and the Lorelei Rock, too.
 One time it made een reisje langs de Rijn ‘a leisure trip along the Rhine’.
-The Devil travelled from the lower reaches of the River Rhine, where - as is well-known - all idolatry and evil come from, upstream.
+The Devil travelled from the lower reaches of the River Rhine, where – as is well-known – all idolatry and evil come from, upstream.
 On reaching the Lorelei Rock, the Devil noticed that everyone admired the rock and praised God for this wonder of nature.
 This made the Devil furious.
 When the Devil grabbed the rock to throw it away, it heard the Lorelei softly sing.
 Now it understood the beauty of the spot too, and left the rock in place.
 However, the Devil’s fire-hot body had made an effigy in the rock that you can see to this day.

 However, Frisian skippers were often very careless.